KRTN-LD: History

-The low-powered station in Albuquerque signed on in the Summer of 1994 as K56FB on UHF channel 56.
+The low-power station in Albuquerque signed on in the summer of 1994 as K56FB on UHF channel 56.
 It aired programming from The Box a music video network programmed by viewer request.
 The Box was purchased by Viacom the parent company of MTV in 2000 and on January 1, 2001, Viacom merged The Box into a "relaunched" version of MTV2.
 MTV2 aired on channel 56 for about a year and a half but ended in 2002 as MTV2 dropped broadcast affiliates after contracts expired.
-After re-broadcasting sister station KTEL-LP for about two years the station carried shopping programming from Jewelry Television in 2004.
+After relaying sister station KTEL-LP for about two years the station carried shopping programming from Jewelry Television in 2004.
 Jewelry TV aired until the end of analog operations in 2009.
-However Jewelry TV re-affiliated with the station in the Fall of 2013 on a digital subchannel.
+However, Jewelry TV re-affiliated with the station in the fall of 2013 on a digital subchannel.

-The analog station moved to channel 39 from channel 56 in fall 2007 with power upgrades which gives the channel a much better signal than it had on channel 56.
+The analog station moved to channel 39 from channel 56 in fall 2007 with power upgrades which gave the channel a much better signal than it had on channel 56.

 KRTN-TV was previously KTLL-TV which had been the Telemundo satellite for Durango beginning in 2001.

 Classic TV programming

 In November 2008, the station signed with the Retro Television Network (then known as RTN) which would air reruns of classic TV shows.
-RTN was also to be carried on sister station KRTN-TV (formerly KTLL) channel 33.1 in the four corners area.
+RTN was also to be carried on sister station KRTN-TV (formerly KTLL) channel 33.1 in the Four Corners area.

-In September 2009 the stations changed their call-letters to KRTN-TV and KRTN-LD matching the planned affiliations.
+In September 2009, the stations changed their call signs to KRTN-TV and KRTN-LD matching the planned affiliations.
 However RTN had never signed on this station.
 The network (now called Retro TV) has been available locally since July 2014 on KYNM-CD channel 21.3.

-In August 2011, the station added MeTV a similarly formatted network from Weigel Broadcasting in Chicago which airs popular shows such as M*A*S*H, Hogan's Heroes, The Mary Tyler Moore Show, and Cheers.
+In August 2011, the station added MeTV, a similarly formatted network from Weigel Broadcasting in Chicago, which airs popular shows such as M*A*S*H, Hogan's Heroes, The Mary Tyler Moore Show, and Cheers.

-In early July 2015, KRTN-LD added the game show network Buzzr from FremantleMedia on channel 33.2 while moving Jewelry TV to 33.3.
-On January 16, 2017 KRTN-LD added an all infomercial channel that originated on KUPT-LD channel 16.2.
+In early July 2015, KRTN-LD added the classic game show network Buzzr from FremantleMedia on channel 33.2 while moving Jewelry TV to 33.3.
+On January 16, 2017, KRTN-LD added an all-infomercial channel that originated on KUPT-LD channel 16.2.

 In early April 2017, KRTN-LD switched its display channel from 33 to 39.